ThreeDotsLabs/watermill/docs/content/docs/pub-sub-implementations.md

 {{% load-snippet-partial file="content/src-link/message/infrastructure/nats/subscriber.go" first_line_contains="type StreamingSubscriberConfig struct" last_line_contains="type StreamingSubscriber struct" %}}
 {{% /render-md %}}

-Note: `AckWaitTimeout` will default to 30 seconds if not supplied.
-You may consider setting it to a lower value.

 #### Connecting

 By default NATS client will try to connect to `localhost:4222`.
 If you are using different hostname or port you should pass custom `stan.Option`: `stan.NatsURL("nats://your-nats-hostname:4222")` to `StreamingSubscriberConfig` and `StreamingPublisherConfig`.